Implementation of a just and learning culture - Mersey Care NHS Foundation Trust

 The aim of the work was to create an open and honest culture by asking what happened? instead of who is responsible? and to facilitate learning and improvement in patient and staff care and experience.
-As well as improving staff moral through the reduction in formal HR interventions such as disciplinaries.
+As well as improving staff morale through the reduction in formal HR interventions such as disciplinaries.

 Trust and staff side agreed that something had to change and in partnership began to look for alternative solutions.
 Management, HR and staff side jointly addressed the initial stages of the disciplinary process, introducing a template which encouraged decision makers to ensure all appropriate information was gathered before deciding to instigate formal proceedings.
 The template also ensured the employee, who may be the subject of the investigation, could contribute information about what had happened or what had not gone as expected; deliberately avoiding terminology inferring something had gone wrong.

 Just and learning ambassadors were also introduced; self-nominated employees who work throughout the trust to drive necessary cultural changes.
 The work of the ambassadors is steered by the just and learning culture committee, a partnership including ambassadors, organisational leaders and staff side colleagues.
 Policy framework and learning resources have also been developed in partnership to support staff and enable real learning.